Essi-Narim/Credit-Default-Prediction/README.md

 ## Dataset

 The dataset contains loan and borrower information, including the loan status, which is the target variable for this project.
+The dataset can be downloaded from this [Google Drive link](https://drive.google.com/drive/folders/1R1w6EgE0tZl265KAd8fqeFev9p29AMoP).
 The dataset is loaded from two CSV files:

 - lending_club_loan_two.csv: Contains the main loan and borrower data.
 - lending_club_info.csv: Contains metadata about the dataset.